A comparison formula for residue currents: A transformation law for Andersson-Wulcan currents associated to Cohen-Macaulay modules

 Now, let $(E,\varphi)$ be the free resolution of $\Ok/\mathcal{J}$, and $(F,\psi)$ be the Koszul complex of $f$, which is a free resolution of $\Ok/\mathcal{I}$ since $f$ is a complete intersection.
 Since $\Ok/\mathcal{J}$ is Cohen-Macaulay and $Z(\mathcal{I}) = Z(\mathcal{J})$, we can apply Theorem~\ref{thmtranscm} to $(F,\psi)$ and $(E,\varphi)$.
 One verifies that $a : (F,\psi) \to (E,\varphi)$,

 is a morphism of complexes extending the natural surjection $\pi : \Ok/\mathcal{I} \to \Ok/\mathcal{J}$.
-See Appendix~\ref{sectmac2} for an example of how to compute these things with the help of a computer algebra system.
-Since the current associated to the Koszul complex of a complete intersection $f$ is the Coleff-Herrera product of $f$, we get by Theorem~\ref{thmtranscm} that
+This morphism can be found with for example the computer algebra system Macaulay2.
+Since the current associated to the Koszul complex of a complete intersection $f$ is the Coleff-Herrera product of $f$ by Theorem~\ref{thmbmch}, we get by Theorem~\ref{thmtranscm} that

 \end{ex}

 The fact that we can express the residue current corresponding to the ideal above in terms of a Coleff-Herrera product can be done more generally, as the following example shows.